 Ayr and Dalmellington Railway

 The Ayr and Dalmellington Railway began life as the Ayrshire and Galloway (Smithstown to Dalmellington) Railway, which received Royal Assent on 8 June 1847.

 Although the line was originally to go from Waterside to Sillyhole near Dalmellington, the company evolved into the Ayr and Dalmellington Railway, which received Royal Assent on 4 August 1853 and had new plans to extend the line to both towns.
 The line opened to freight on 15 May 1856, and to passengers on 7 August of the same year.
 The Glasgow and South Western Railway took over the line on 1 August 1858.

 The line closed to passengers on 6 April 1964.
-The majority of the line is still open today for freight trains accessing open-pit mining sites in the area.
+The majority of the line is still open (but disused since 2018) today for freight trains accessing open-pit mining sites in the area.
 The line between Newton-on-Ayr and the Maybole Junction is still used by passenger services as part of the Ayrshire Coast Line and Glasgow South Western Line.